wasp-os/wasp-os/docs/install.rst

 .. note::

-    It you want to restore the PineTime factory firmware then you can use nRF Connect to do this.
-Use nRF Connect to send ``reloader-factory.zip`` to the wasp-bootloader (called *PineDFU*).
+    If you want to restore the PineTime factory firmware then you can use nRF Connect to do this.
+Perform a long press reset and then use nRF Connect to send ``reloader-factory.zip`` to the *PineDFU* device.

 .. _Bootloader DaFlasher: